yk519/tc-shear-intensity-weakening/data_processed/README.md

 - `fig3_radial_flow_weak_0_20h.zip`

-  ZIP archive containing reduced radial-flow diagnostics for the weak-cyclone example from 0 to 20 h.
+  ZIP archive containing radial-flow diagnostics for the weak-cyclone example from 0 to 20 h.

 - `fig3_radial_flow_strong_0_20h.zip`

-  ZIP archive containing reduced radial-flow diagnostics for the strong-cyclone example from 0 to 20 h.
+  ZIP archive containing radial-flow diagnostics for the strong-cyclone example from 0 to 20 h.

 The source simulation and source frame are recorded in the columns `source_type`, `source_path`, and `source_frame_index`.